ibm-cloud-docs/openwhisk/installable_packages_overview.md

 {:pre: .pre}
 {:tip: .tip}

-# Using packages
+# Incorporating packages in your serverless app
-{: #installable-packages-overview}
+{: #pkgs_ov}

+Packages are bundled sets of related actions and feeds.
+Each package is designed for specific interaction with services and event providers.
 Some packages are installed already with {{site.data.keyword.openwhisk}} for you to use, but you can also install others.
 {: shortdesc}

 ## Overview
-{: #overview}
+{: #pkgs_overview}

-**What are installable packages?**

-Packages are bundled sets of related actions and feeds.
-Each package is designed for specific interaction with services and event providers.
-Installable packages are packages that are available for you to choose, install, and edit based on your needs.

-**How are installable packages different from pre-installed packages?**

 [Pre-installed packages](/docs/openwhisk?topic=cloud-functions-openwhisk_packages#browse-packages) are automatically registered within {{site.data.keyword.openwhisk_short}} in the `/whisk.system` namespace.
-To store credentials or other parameters in a pre-installed package, you must create [package bindings](/docs/openwhisk?topic=cloud-functions-openwhisk_packages#openwhisk_package_bind).
+You can use them without completing any installation steps.

+Installable packages are packages that are available for you to install, edit, and use based on your needs.
 Installable packages do not reside within the {{site.data.keyword.openwhisk_short}} system.
 Instead, installable packages are externally housed in individual Github repositories.
 You can install these packages directly into your own namespace by using the `ibmcloud fn deploy` command, and can give a package a custom name.
 Because the package is installed into your own namespace, you can modify the actions and feeds in the package as needed.

 ## Browsing pre-installed packages
-{: #browse-packages}
+{: #pkgs_browse}

 Several packages are registered with {{site.data.keyword.openwhisk_short}}.
 You can get a list of packages in a namespace, list the entities in a package, and get a description of the individual entities in a package.